 P-72 Crisper

 The Freedom’s Flame premium war bond brought with it the first flamethrower to the pool of secondary weapons in Helldivers 2.
 The P-72 Crisper is a miniaturized version of the FLAM-66 Torcher primary flamethrower, as their stats are basically the same.
-It deals 2 fire damage (2 durable damage to 100% durable targets) per tick for a total of 250 DPS.
-The actual fire DoT is the same-old-same-old 50 fire per seconds (25 durable damage to 100% durable targets) which fire users have learned to know and love.
+It deals 3 fire damage (3 durable) per tick for a total of 375 DPS.
+The actual fire DoT is the same-old-same-old 50 damage per second (50 durable) which fire users have learned to know and love.
 It would also appear to have the same range of approx. 18–20 meters (extremely difficult to pinpoint due to a multitude of factors).

 It comes with 4 spare tanks and each tank holds 30 fuel.
 10 fuel is expended per second, and so the Crisper can only fire for 3 seconds before needing to reload.
 It should be no surprise that everything said about the Torcher also applies here.
-This incredibly low damage output makes it effective only against low tier bugs.
-The miniscule fuel tank on the Crisper means that engaging any bigger targets than that is not even an option, unlike the Torcher, whose much larger tanks can at least give you a fighting chance for whatever that’s worth.
-The low range, lackluster DPS output and lack of stagger make using this weapon’s main attack a high-risk-low-reward affair.
+375 DPS is a pretty low number, but it penetrates medium armor, ignites enemies, and can be projected in a large area.
+Unsurprisingly, this makes it great for clearing hordes of low-tier bugs.
+However, the miniscule fuel tank on the Crisper means that engaging any bigger targets is not even an option, unlike the Torcher, whose much larger tanks let it burn for longer.
+The low range and lack of stagger make using this weapon’s main attack a high-risk affair.
 Not only does it put you into melee range of fast bugs or hunters, but contact with their flaming bodies will set you on fire as well.

-Verdict: A weak and a somewhat fiddly secondary, which in the hands of an experienced Helldiver can provide good performance in a low tier bug removal role.
+Verdict: A weak and somewhat fiddly secondary, which in the hands of an experienced Helldiver can provide very good value in a low tier bug removal role.
 Keep in mind that it has basically no stopping power whatsoever, and as such it won’t be able to keep you safe when enemies finally get within melee range.

 Unlocked: Page 3 of the Freedom’s flame premium war bond.